hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 * `infrastructure_network` - (Required) One or more `infrastructure_network` blocks as defined above.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `naming_prefix` - (Required) Specifies the naming prefix to deploy cluster.
+* `name_prefix` - (Required) Specifies the name prefix to deploy cluster.
 It must be 1-8 characters long and contain only letters, numbers and hyphens Changing this forces a new Stack HCI Deployment Setting to be created.

 * `optional_service` - (Required) A `optional_service` block as defined above.
 Changing this forces a new Stack HCI Deployment Setting to be created.